1. What is the Local Sport Defibrillator Grant Program?

 Yes.
 Successful applicants are required to be responsible for the AED.

 Yes.
 Applications involving sports clubs that share facilities are encouraged.
-Local councils can submit applications on behalf of several sports clubs.

 20. How long do applicants have to purchase an AED package and undertake the familiarisation induction?